X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Observations and Data Analysis

 \subsection{Spectral Fitting}

-In case of {\it RXTE}/PCA, we performed the time segmented spectral analysis using GoodXenon data.
-The details of the analysis is given in section 3.4.1.
-In case of {\it SWIFT}/XRT data, we first extracted raw 1D image of the source.
-Then choosing suitable source region and background region, we extracted source spectrum and background spectrum separately from the cleaned and pointed WT mode event file.
-We used the latest standard response matrix file (rmf) and auxiliary response file (arf) for WT mode data between 0-2 grade values.
-We used {\tt XSPEC v 12.6.0} for spectral fitting of {\it RXTE}/PCA and {\it SWIFT}/XRT data.
-Sudden drop in spectral counts with poor signal-to-noise ratio have been observed for lower energy channels of PCA.
-Similarly very high energy channels are also affected by high background count rate.
-Hence to maintain uniformity, we used $\sim$ 2.5-28.0 keV energy spectrum for our spectral fitting.
+In case of {\it RXTE}/PCA, we perform the spectral analysis using the {\tt Standard-2} data.
+While fitting, we add 1\% systematic errors.
+In case of {\it SWIFT}/XRT data, we first extract an 1D image of the source.
+Then choosing suitable source region and background region, we extract source spectrum and background spectrum separately from the cleaned and pointed WT mode event file.
+We use the latest standard response matrix file (rmf) and create auxiliary response file (arf) using exposure map for the WT mode data between 0-2 grade values.
+We use {\tt XSpec v 12.6.0} for spectral fitting of {\it RXTE}/PCA and {\it SWIFT}/XRT data.
+We use 3.0$-$25.0 keV energy range for {\it RXTE}/PCA spectral analysis since the source count rate statistics is poor outside this range.
+We use {\it SWIFT}/XRT spectra in the energy range of 0.6$-$10.0 keV.